argoproj/argo-cd/docs/operator-manual/rbac.md

     In v2.5, it is not possible to create an ApplicationSet with a templated Project field (e.g. `project: {{path.basename}}`) via the API (or, by extension, the CLI).
 Disallowing templated projects makes project restrictions via RBAC safe:

-With the resource being application-specifc, the `<object>` of the applicationsets permissions will have the format `<app-project>/<app-name>`.
+With the resource being application-specific, the `<object>` of the applicationsets permissions will have the format `<app-project>/<app-name>`.
-However, since an ApplicationSet does belong to any project, the `<app-project>` value represents
+However, since an ApplicationSet does belong to any project, the `<app-project>` value represents the projects in which the ApplicationSet will be able to create Applications.

 With the following permission, a `dev-group` user will be unable to create an ApplicationSet capable of creating Applications outside the `dev-project` project.